pfdubois/BridgeBidding/source/Preliminaries.rst

 How I Came To Write This Book
 -----------------------------

-In 2005 I began playing bridge online.
+Upon retirement in 2005, I began playing bridge online.
 The players were no longer using the Goren system of bidding that I had read about as a child.
 Although I had played a small amount of party bridge as an adult I had avoided bridge after seeing the cream of my class of mathematicians at U.C.
 Berkeley flunk out when they played bridge at the Student Union all day.
-So then, about to retire, I found myself with only a bare-bones document on OKBridge to explain this mysterious "Standard American Yellow Card" (SAYC) and the more advanced extension of it, "Two Over One Game Force", not to mention the seemingly endless collection of conventional bids, bids that did not mean what they appeared to mean.
+So then, about to retire, I found myself with only a bare-bones document on OKBridge to explain this mysterious "Standard American Yellow Card" (SAYC) and the more advanced extension of it, "Two Over One Game Force", not to mention the seemingly endless collection of conventions, bids that did not mean what they appeared to mean.

 I set out to remedy the situation for myself.
 I soon realized others were in the same boat, especially people in other countries for whom bridge books were expensive.
-I loved being part of the Open Source community that developed free software -- I was the first keeper of a community project that created a fast numerical facility for the Python computer language.
 So I made it my goal to provide an Open Source book that helps a bridge player get from intermediate to advanced.
-I have constantly revised this book as my own understanding grew.
+I have constantly revised my set of explanations as my own understanding has grown.
+This book puts all my efforts in one volume again.

-Until recently the book was divided into three volumes: basics, followed by advanced chapters on offense and defense.
-I included a lot of descriptions of conventions that I was not recommending, because knowing about these less popular methods is necessary when the opponents use them with bare-bones explanations.
-This is particularly true in online bridge, where time is limited and conversation difficult.
-Now it is time to put it all back together and try to do a better job of separating what I recommend from what you should just know about.

 The first part of this book presents the Two Over One Game Force (2/1) system that is popular in North America.
 The more basic Standard American Yellow Card